MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 ![png](../images/FileContents.png)

-Once you have created the Python file and filled it, open terminal and navigate to the directory that the file is housed in Once you have navigated to the directory, type "python3 example.py" This will open and run the file.
+Once you have created the Python file and filled it, open terminal and navigate to the directory that the file is housed in Once you have navigated to the directory, type "python3 _name_.py" (_name_ is whatever you named your file) This will open and run the file.

 ![png](../images/callFile.png)